-Use of shielded cable is recommended when connecting ships sensors and display systems to the junction box.
-Connect the cable shield to the terminal block marked 'shields' in the junction box.
+Use of shielded cable is recommended when connecting ships sensors and display systems to the junction box Connect the cable shield to the terminal block marked 'GND' for the appropriate interface.
 It is possible to remove the PCB from the junction box enclosure to aid connection of cables to the screw terminals during installation.